Konecranes works for a decarbonized and circular world

 We work for a decarbonized and circular world for customers and society.

-- In 2024, we paid an adequate wage to all employees, committed to meeting the living wage requirements and started to close the gaps.
-Living wage is higher than the adequate wage in several locations.
-We also measured an 83 percent inclusion index in 2024, indicating a strong feeling of inclusion among our employees.
+• In 2025, we fulfilled the commitment set in 2024 to pay a living wage to all our employees.
+We also measured an 83 percent inclusion index in 2025, indicating a strong feeling of inclusion among our employees.

 Sustainability governance